How to make 3D models

 What’s great about this method is that it allows you to design something that doesn’t yet exist – something completely unique like a new component for a car or a fantasy creature in a video game – or something that already exists but is not available for scanning.

-There are different 3D modeling techniques and different modeling software where you can design a model from scratch.
+There are different 3D modeling techniques and software where you can design a model from scratch.
 It all depends on the particular object you want to create, and its intended application.

-Parametric 3D modeling or CAD (Computer-Aided Design) is the No. 1 method used by engineers and designers to build realistic computer models of future parts and assemblies.
-Nearly every modern-day product we interact with on a daily basis was created using 3D CAD modeling.
+Parametric 3D modeling is the No.1 CAD (Computer-Aided Design) method used by engineers and designers to build future parts and assemblies.

 Designing a 3D model in CAD software

-With this method, a designer creates a 3D model of an object that can have all of the same parameters as an actual physical object: material, weight, size, optical parameters, physical parameters, etc. These models can be then 3D printed or CNC machined, as well as used to run complex simulations.
+With this method, a designer creates a 3D model of an object that can have all of the same parameters as an actual physical object: material, weight, size, optical parameters, physical parameters etc. These models can be then produced via technologies like 3D printing and CNC machining, as well as used to run complex simulations.
 For example, you can create assemblies of parts to see how they fit together, test how they will react to forces applied to them, monitor how fluids will flow through them, evaluate how they will be manufactured using simulations, and more.

-This modeling technique is at the heart of almost every video game or sci-fi movie you have ever seen or played.
-A polygonal model is built of polygons: flat, two-dimensional shapes, triangles, or quads which the artist is modifying to build a 3D mesh.
-Unlike CAD modeling, this technique is more concept-driven rather than measurement-driven.
-Animation and video game studios use polygonal modeling to design everything from movie and game characters to various 3D assets such as weapons, armor, vehicles and entire virtual worlds.
+This modeling technique – which is at the heart of almost every video game or sci-fi movie you have ever seen or played – sees 3D meshes built from polygons: flat, two-dimensional shapes, triangles, or quads.
+Unlike CAD modeling, it’s more concept than measurement-driven.
+Animation and video game studios use polygonal modeling to design everything from movie and game characters, to 3D assets such as weapons, armor, vehicles and entire virtual worlds.